Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

 You must contact email@example.com to obtain approval for advertising, marketing or other commercial users.

 Ford Media Center

-He also led the company’s Marketing function and efforts to connect more closely with customers by identifying new opportunities to serve them.
-His focus included shifting investments towards product categories that played to the company’s strengths, and developing more effective brand communications including digital services, emobility and autonomy.
+Galhotra earlier served as president, North America, a position he was named to in 2018, leading all aspects of Ford’s business in the region.
+He’s also been group vice president, Lincoln, and Ford’s chief marketing officer.
+In the marketing role, he led efforts to connect more closely with customers by identifying new opportunities to serve them.
+His focus included shifting investments towards product categories that played to the company’s strengths, and developing more effective brand communications including digital services, mobility and autonomy.

-Galhotra, born December 1965, grew up in India and has a bachelor of science in mechanical engineering from the University of Michigan.
+Galhotra grew up in India and has a bachelor’s degree in mechanical engineering from the University of Michigan.